<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">86acfb72-de0c-5a56-98af-ef678b19a49a</guid>

 <description><![CDATA[Your system&#8217;s architecture can support team autonomy, independent deployability, and independent evolution of components, or it can be a sticky mess.
 This episode looks at whether choosing a monolith or microservices fundamentally changes the crucial properties of your architecture.
-Listen to find out more about: Episode details Watch the video]]></description>
+Listen to find out more about: Episode details You can also watch episodes on YouTube.]]></description>

 <itunes:subtitle><![CDATA[Your system&#8217;s architecture can support team autonomy, independent deployability, and independent evolution of components, or it can be a sticky mess.
 This episode looks at whether choosing a monolith or microservices fundamentally changes the cruci]]></itunes:subtitle>

 <content:encoded><![CDATA[Your system&#8217;s architecture can support team autonomy, independent deployability, and independent evolution of components, or it can be a sticky mess.
 This episode looks at whether choosing a monolith or microservices fundamentally changes the crucial properties of your architecture.
-Listen to find out more about: Episode details Watch the video]]></content:encoded>
+Listen to find out more about: Episode details You can also watch episodes on YouTube.]]></content:encoded>

 <enclosure url="https://futureof.dev/podcast-download/97/cd-office-hours-ep-4-mono-micro-mesco.mp3" length="73622400" type="audio/mpeg"></enclosure>

 <itunes:summary><![CDATA[Your system&#8217;s architecture can support team autonomy, independent deployability, and independent evolution of components, or it can be a sticky mess.
 This episode looks at whether choosing a monolith or microservices fundamentally changes the crucial properties of your architecture.
-Listen to find out more about: Episode details Watch the video]]></itunes:summary>
+Listen to find out more about: Episode details You can also watch episodes on YouTube.]]></itunes:summary>

-<itunes:image href="https://futureof.dev/wp-content/uploads/2026/02/cd-office-hours-ep4-mono-micro-mesco-cover-scaled.jpg"></itunes:image>
+<itunes:image href="https://futureof.dev/wp-content/uploads/2026/03/mono-micro-mesco-cover.png"></itunes:image>

 <itunes:explicit>false</itunes:explicit>